supportbequant/uisp/README.md

 ssh root@<BQN-OAM-IP>
 cp uisp/sync-uisp-bqn.sh /bqn/root/etc/cron.5
 ```
+8. If DNS is needed (BQN server or UISP use domain names), verify that the BQN has the DNS configured (see [DNS configuration](https://www.bequant.com/docs/initial-configuration#changing-the-management-ip-address)).

 And that's all, the script will access the UISP every 5 minutes and update the BQN accordingly.
 You can check the script log in the BQN: